Meulensteen: Ferguson's lessons in leadership

 Written by Simon Austin — August 4, 2017

-Rene Meulensteen was part of Sir Alex Ferguson's first-team staff at Manchester United for six years.
-During this time they won four Premier League titles, the Champions League and Club World Cup.
+RENE MEULENSTEEN was a key member of Sir Alex Ferguson's first-team staff at Manchester United for six years.
+During this time they won four Premier League titles, the Champions League and a Club World Cup.
 Meulensteen told TGG about the attributes that made the Scot such a great leader.

 The ultimate aim was to win, but Sir Alex wanted to win in a certain style.
 I can remember him bringing me into his office when he’d made me first-team coach.
 He had a flipchart and said, ‘listen, Ren - I don’t need to talk to you about how to run your sessions, you know all that.
 But I’d like to reiterate what I want to see.
 Possession is important, but always possession with a purpose.
 When we attack I want to see pace, power, penetration and unpredictability.
 These are the four things you must instil in the team in every single training session.’

 And he was always a big advocate of youth.
 That meant investing in youth facilities and policies, but also giving opportunities.
 If ever he had chance to bring a homegrown player into the first team, he would do it.

 In my first season with the Academy , he showed a keen interest.
 He came up to Littleton Road at least three or four times to see what we were doing.
 At the end of the season I had a real long chat with him about what I was doing and how I saw things progressing.
 What we were doing was trying to develop these kids, the Lingaards and Rashfords, for 10 years’ time.

 To be a good manager, you need to be a visionary.
 First, ‘what do I want to achieve?’
 Then you devise a strategy, ‘how am I going to put this in place, over the short, medium and long term?’
 Then you identify the right people to do it.
 This is what he did.

 We had experts in every position - technical, strength and conditioning, medical, analysis.
 It was like clockwork.